Our People

 The iconic Kruger National Park spreads across two provinces and shares unfenced boundaries to the north, east and west.
 This massive park forms part of the Great Limpopo Transfrontier Park which, along with Zimbabwe’s Gonarezhou and Mozambique’s Limpopo National Park are larger than some European countries.

-Kruger is, of course, best known for its varied landscapes and diversity of wildlife species; 336 trees, 49 fish, 34 amphibian, 114 reptiles, 507 bird and 147 mammal species including the famed Big Five namely lion, leopard, elephant, rhino and buffalo.
+Kruger is, of course, best known for its varied landscapes and diversity of wildlife species; 336 trees, 49 fish, 34 amphibian, 114 reptiles, 507 bird and 147 mammal species including the famed Big Five, namely lion, leopard, elephant, rhino and buffalo.

-Zebras, Kruger National Park, South Africa
+Male Lion, Kruger National Park, South Africa

-Buffaloes, Kruger National Park, South Africa
+Male lion, Kruger National Park, South Africa

 Kruger National Park, South Africa